grab-a-byte/blog/src/12-int-parser-challenge.md

 }
 ```

+Some questions you could ask yourself on this could be:
+1) What other restrictions could I add to make this more difficult?
+2) Could I implement it in another language?
+3) What better ways of handling errors could there be?
+4) Should I handle negative numbers?

+I asked myself some of these and that lead me to the second implementation below.

 ### Zig

-I also decided to implement it in a language that supports native errors as values.
+For this part, I took questions 2, 3 and 4 from the above and chose to implement it in a language that supports native errors as values.
 The language I chose was [Zig](https://ziglang.org/) (apologies on the syntax highlighting, it is not supported in my site generator of choice).
 Here you can see how not limiting yourself allows you to be more explicit with the errors to state exactly what went wrong.
 In this example, I also added support for negative integers (starting with a '-' ) which the Dart version did not.
 ```js
 const std = @import("std");
 const expect = std.testing.expect;